-ELIZABETH FARRELL AM, MB BS, Hon LLD, FRANZCOG, FRCOG
+ELIZABETH FARRELL AM, MB BS, Honlld, FRANZCOG, FRCOG

 Increasing breast cancer incidence and decreasing mortality have highlighted the importance of survivorship issues related to breast cancer.

 Management of menopause in breast cancer survivors is complex and menopausal symptoms should be treated to enhance quality of life and long-term health.

-reast cancer is the most common cancer affecting women in Australia.
-It is estimated that 19,371 women will be diagnosed with breast cancer in 2019.
+Preast cancer is the most common cancer affecting women in Australia.
+It was estimated that 20,640 women would be diagnosed with breast cancer in 2022.
 Despite the high incidence of breast cancer, survivorship is high.
-The most recent statistics show that the five-year relative survival rate for women diagnosed with breast cancer in 2011 to 2015 was 90.8%.2
+The most recent statistics show that the five-year relative survival rate for women diagnosed with breast cancer in in 2013 to 2017 was 92%.

 As the number of breast cancer survivors increases, menopause has become an increasingly important issue for women who have had a breast cancer diagnosis.
-Most women diagnosed with breast cancer are postmenopausal, as are most survivors.3 Further, premenopausal women diagnosed with breast cancer often experience early menopause because of breast cancer treatments.4
+Most women diagnosed with breast cancer are postmenopausal, as are most survivors.
+Further, premenopausal women diagnosed with breast cancer often experience early menopause because of breast cancer treatments.